nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### 4.3 Client Manager

 Homerce allows the user to keep track of the clients that his or her home-based business serves.
-The client manager is one of the `ListManager`s elaborated in [section 4.1](#41-list-managers).
+The client manager is one of the `ListManager`s elaborated in [Section 4.1 List Manager](#41-list-managers).

 #### 4.3.1 Rationale